 You’re close to both Hongdae and Sinchon giving you access to all the same attractions.
 Ewha Women’s University is located here and has a beautiful campus to explore.
 If you’ve always dreamt of being a princess then you can visit the Princess Diary Cafe where anyone can dress up in a girly dress while sipping on a latte.

 Ewha Women’s University Station, line 2

-$ 24 Guesthouse Edae is more like a hostel accommodation that offers dormitory rooms, some shared and some with small kitchenettes with a convenient location next to the subway station for around $40 per night.
+$ Seoul Grand Hostel EHWA University is more like a hostel accommodation that offers dormitory rooms, some shared and some with small kitchenettes with a convenient location next to the subway station for around $40 per night.
+Book Now

 The shopping capital of Seoul and one of the most popular and best places to stay in Seoul for visitors.
 The crowded streets of Myeongdong are a shopaholic’s dream.
 Streets lined with store after store from small boutiques to large department stores.